EmaMatulich/tdd-practice-with-java/README.md

 # tdd-practice-with-java
-This repository contains all the code that i'll generate as result of reading Test-Driven Java Development from Alan Garcia and Viktor Farcic
+This repository contains all the code that i generated as result of reading Test-Driven Java Development from Alan Garcia andViktor Farcic